 If the indication of acceptance for intermediate response was received in the request, the LMF shall perform positioning procedures and determines multiple location estimates within the maximum response time.
 The LMF shall include the FINAL location in the content of this response message.
 If any intermediate location(s) are determined, the LMF shall send intermediate location reporting event notification(s) to the GMLC (see clause 5.2.2.3.3).

 During deferred periodic or triggered 5GC-MT-LR procedures, if the mapped location QoS applicable to EPS was received in the request and if the access type allowed for the UE for event reporting includes "E-UTRAN connected to EPC", the LMF shall forward the mapped location QoS applicable to EPS to the UE.

+During deferred periodic 5GC-MT-LR procedure, if the LMF has determined to generate Periodic Location Estimates based on NRPPa Periodic Measurement, the LMF shall include the nrppaPeriodicInd IE with the value true in the response.